qir-alliance/pyqir/pyqir-jit/README.md

-# pyqir_jit
+# pyqir-jit

-The `pyqir_jit` package provides an easy way to execute generated QIR for the purpose of
+The `pyqir-jit` package provides an easy way to execute generated QIR for the purpose of

 1. easily testing and experimenting with QIR code